You Are a Product!

 That doesn’t mean we always need your type.

 Read that again.

 Now just know that when you look in a full-length mirror, there is somebody in your city that is pretty close to your type.
 And of course there’s a whole lot more in the larger, more competitive markets.

 And guess what…?

 There is always somebody that is your type who’s being sought out and who’s actually working.

 This is your very simple encouragement.

 Yes, you need to take care of yourself, present well and all that sort of stuff.
-But the bottom line is, I would rather you focus less on what your type is and more on a good headshot, industry knowledge, the castable realities of your type and then make sure you’re damn good actor!
+But the bottom line is, I would rather you focus less on what your type is and more on a good headshot, industry knowledge and the castable realities of your type and by making sure you’re a damn good actor!

 Because when it’s all said and done, what I also want you to know about the product is the following.

 It’s the center point in your chest.
 What makes you — you!